shakes76/PatternFlow/recognition/s4548907/README.md

 Use OASIS brain data set to build a DCGAN model.

-The generator model of the DCGAN will create a reasonably fake images and the structured similarity of over 0.6
+The generator model of the DCGAN will create a reasonably fake images and ensure the structured similarity is 0.6